Best Handheld VHF Marine Radio Reviews and Buying Guide for 2018

 First off, the DSC Calling function that the Standard Horizon HX870 adds to the mix is one feature that we’ve not seen so far.

 Digital Selective Calling (DSC) is a monumental technology in marine technology that makes calling for help and being rescued while in distress far much quicker.

-Simply by pressing a designated ‘distress’ button (usually red in color) on the radio, this technology sends automatic mayday signals to the closest Coast Guard station and to DSC enabled radios on nearby vessels.
+Simply by pressing a designated ‘distress’ button (usually red) on the radio, this technology sends automatic mayday signals to the closest Coast Guard station and DSC enabled radios on nearby vessels.